 Terpenes are amazing feats of nature, improve the aroma and effects of cannabis, and can add unique value to your cannabis products.
 However, this doesn’t do much good if none of your customers know what a terpene is or how it affects the products they’re buying.

 Educating your clients on the value of terpenes can be a great way to educate them on the benefits of the products they’re purchasing, as well as act as a great marketing tool for your products.
 Adding unique terpene profiles to your products is super cool, so don’t forget to tell them that!

 If you run a recreational dispensary, then you know that customers often don’t look past the THC content and whether a strain is a sativa, indica, or hybrid.
 While knowing this much about the products they’re buying is a great start, it is important to educate your customers on terpenes and how they influence cannabis’ effects.

 Educate your customers on the entourage effect, common terpenes, and the effects of those terpenes.
 Some growers are even pushing to begin classifying cannabis strains by terpene, and not by the indica/sativa system.
-Go the extra mile by adding our Mini TERP Wall to your displays.

 Common Terpenes and Their Effects